 Published in 1926, the book uses parable-style tales of Babylonian merchants, tradesmen, and herdsmen to illustrate important financial concepts.
 It’s a fun, quick read, uniquely written with plenty of “thees” and “thous” in the prose of the original edition (the most recent one uses more modern language).

 Looking for some bite-sized The Richest Man in Babylon lessons and don’t have time for the entire 150 pages right now?
-Below, I’ll highlight some amazing Richest Man in Babylon quotes that you can apply to your financial plans and growth journey today.
+Below, I’ll highlight some amazing Richest Man in Babylon quotes (including some epic budgeting quotes) you can apply to your finances and growth journey today.

 You’ll walk away having learned seven basic financial principles that helped the Babylonians build one of the wealthiest kingdoms in history.

-The Richest Man in Babylon PDF & Audio ( Ffree!)
+The Richest Man in Babylon PDF & Audio (Free!)

 If the Richest Man in Babylon quotes below end up inspiring you to read the whole book, you can do it for free!